btmartin721/SNPio/snpio/docs/source/example_script.rst

 Example script
 ===============

 The ``run_snpio.py`` script provides a template you can use to get started.
 It demonstrates how to use the main classes in the package.
 The script reads a VCF file, a popmap file, and a tree file, and then runs various analyses on the data.
 The script also demonstrates how to encode genotypes into different formats, filter the data, and parse a tree file.
 The script is located in the ``snpio`` directory.
-To run the script, navigate to the ``snpio`` directory and run the following command:
+To run the script, run the following command from the project root directory, assuming you have installed the package and its dependencies:

 .. code-block:: shell

-   python3 run_snpio.py
+   python3 snpio/run_snpio.py

 It will then run the example data.

-Below is the code for the script:
+Below is the code for the example script:

 .. code-block:: python